 Although one thing is certain water leaks can be damaging to your home.
 Left untreated the water leak will make its way to the structural parts of your home.
 As your biggest investment, it is worth the effort to maintain it regularly just as you would your car.
 But have you ever thought about what caused that shower leak in the first place?

-Listed below are some common causes for a Leaking Shower.
+Listed below are some reasons of what causes a shower leak.
 One of them being building movement.
 Which weakens the grout & silicone within your shower.
 In turn creating pathways for water to penetrate the very barriers that are in place to protect your home.
 In particular at the wall to floor junctions within your shower recess.

 Waterproof Membrane Fails